everdro1d/learn-a-language/README.md

-# learn a language
+# learn a language - C
+### This branch is for C language.

-use branches for sorting.
+Use branches for sorting.